rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 YARN offers the following functionality:

-* It "schedules" applications to prioritize tasks and maintains big data analytics systems.
+* It schedules applications to prioritize tasks and maintains big data analytics systems.

 * As one part of a greater architecture, YARN aggregates and sorts data to